If you want to slim down or shape up, AdvoCare could be the MLM for you.

 Here are some pros about AdvoCare:

 AdvoCare’s products help make the company stand out above similar companies.
 As mentioned above, the company offers a wide variety of products, but they are divided into specific groups based on the individual needs of customers.
-This prevents potential customers from being overwhelmed by having too many products to choose from and helps them find what they need based on their own health and nutrition goals.
+This prevents customers from being overwhelmed by having too many products to choose from and helps them find what they need based on their own health and nutrition goals.

 AdvoCare also does a good job of supporting its distributors, most notably through a unique program called Debt Buster.
 This program helps distributors use the money they make selling AdvoCare products to pay off any debt they have.
 This could be a mortgage, credit card debt, or any other type of large payment.
 Most MLM firms talk about giving their distributors a chance to gain financial independence, but AdvoCare’s Debt Buster program is concrete proof that they are making an effort to do so.